Day 26 – Interview Questions & Answers for Cyber Security Engineers

 • Answer:

-• Every user/device is authenticated, authorized, and continuously validated.
+• Every user/device is authenticated, authorised and continuously validated.

 • Uses micro-segmentation, identity-centric security, continuous monitoring.